TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Close upon entering but when launching another setup, ask to re-open when going back to menu
 	- Re-calculate server details for showing in-game
 		- Though we won't show internal ip address but it's okay

-- Problem: we can't browse servers in-game unless we use the socket provided by yojimbo
-	- What if we overwrite the socket in yojimbo?
-		- nah, we have no way of tampering the connection process
-	- let browse gui hold a pointer to the used socket
-	- let main menu hold such socket
-		- hold it in main menu even if we don't allow to watch the server list from the game
-			- because we anyway have to destroy it before connecting
-	- later the socket will be destroyed along with the main menu

 - We have no choice but to simply pass around the preferred port as a value and hope for the best